exercism/jq/exercises/concept/high-score-board/.docs/instructions.md

 # => {"Dave Thomas": 0, "José Valim": 486373} -- in some order
 ```

+If the player is already on the board, output the board unchanged.

 ## 3. Remove players from a score board

 If players violate the rules of the arcade hall, they are manually removed from the high score board.